Donor impact report 2020

 The gift of education

-The Deakin University Art Collection is a unique and precious collection of contemporary Australian artworks that represent the talents of our leading artists, Deakin students and alumni.
+The Deakin University Art Collection is a precious collection of contemporary Australian artworks that represents leading artists, Deakin students and alumni.

 Find out more